timescale/docs/api/recompress_chunk.md

 )
 ```

-You can also recompress chunks by [running the job associated with your
+You can also recompress chunks by
+[running the job associated with your compression policy][run-job].
-compression policy][run-job]. `recompress_chunk` gives you more fine-grained
+`recompress_chunk` gives you more fine-grained control by
-control by allowing you to target a specific chunk.
+allowing you to target a specific chunk.

 <highlight type="important">
-`recompress_chunk` is implemented as a SQL procedure and not a function.
+`recompress_chunk` is implemented as an SQL procedure and not a function.
 Call
-the procedure with `CALL` rather than using a `SELECT` statement.
+the procedure with `CALL`.
+Don't use a `SELECT` statement.
 </highlight>

 <highlight type="note">
-`recompress_chunk` only works on previously compressed chunks.
+`recompress_chunk` only works on chunks that have previously been compressed.
 To compress a
 chunk for the first time, use [`compress_chunk`](/compression/compress_chunk/).
 </highlight>